crfroehlich/blog/content/posts/2013/currying-favor-with-partial-application.md

 ---
+date: 3/16/2013
+description: >-
+  There is a domain that attends to curry as one of the quintessential elements of regional cuisine Th...
+draft: false
+img: curry_favor.jpeg
+tags:
+  - code
+  - curry
-title: 'Currying Favor with Partial Application to get JavaScript SQL'
+title: Currying Favor with Partial Application to get JavaScript SQL
-metaTitle: 'Currying Favor with Partial Application to get JavaScript SQL'
-metaDate: 3/16/2013
-metaDraft: false
-tags: ['code', 'curry']
-img: 'curry_favor.jpeg'
 ---

 There is a domain that attends to curry as one of the quintessential elements of regional cuisine.
 This is not that domain; though in this domain I would argue we need a paprika.